Bylaws of the National Association of Credit Management Adopted December 15, 2008

 11.2.
 Officer Election Ballot.

 The NACM Board will elect the officers by ballot vote.
-The Chairman of the NACM Nominating Committee along with a NACM staff officer designee will count the votes.
-The NACM Nominating Committee Chairman will announce the results of the election.
+The Chair of the NACM Nominating Committee along with a NACM staff officer designee will count the votes.
+The NACM Nominating Committee Chair will announce the results of the election.

 11.3.
 Director Election Procedures.